yansh/yansh.github.io/_posts/articles/2016-03-07-diversity.markdown

 ---

 I guess the desire to be surrounded by common to us people is embedded in us by the evolution.
 We survive by sticking together in a family, tribe.
-This is why we feel comfortable being surrounded by less diverse to us crowd.
+Presumably, this is also why we feel comfortable being surrounded by less diverse to us crowd.
 In this context, new or unfamiliar means "danger".
 These questions are being investigated by much smarter people than me, though I cannot help but to speculate that it is not what nature has initially intended for us.
 More so, this type of approach has hindered and in many ways continues to stall our progress quite significantly.
 If we think about it, sharing, trading and